 At the completion of this course attendees will be able to:

 This course is a comprehensive, interactive, application-based program specifically designed to help understand the root cause of all errors whether it be flight crew, maintenance, or organisation.

 By the end of this course delegates will demonstrate an understanding of the following Just Culture aspects:

 • The definition(s) of ‘Just Culture’

 • The benefits of having a Just Culture in the organisation

 • The conditions required to create a Just Culture in the organisation

 • Guidelines for creating a Just Culture

-All employees within aviation companies and maintenance organizations - including key post-holders, flight safety facilitator, air crews, accountable, quality, maintenance, and training managers; the nominated SMS manager; departmental heads, and operations managers.
-The course will also fulfill the needs of regulators from aviation authorities and representatives from industry.
+All employees within aviation companies and maintenance organisations - including key post-holders, flight safety facilitators, air crews, accountable, quality, maintenance, and training managers; the nominated SMS manager; departmental heads, and operations managers.
+The course will also fulfil the needs of regulators from aviation authorities and representatives from the industry.

 4 days, starting at 9:00 each day and finishing approx. at 17.00